Pandemic relapse spells trouble for India’s middle class | Times Leader

 Decades of progress in alleviating poverty are imperiled, experts say, and getting growth back on track hinges on the fate of the country’s sprawling middle class.
 It’s a powerful and diverse group ranging from salaried employees to small business owners like Babu: many millions of people struggling to hold onto their hard-earned gains.

 The outbreak of the pandemic triggered the worst downturn since the Great Depression of the 1930s and as it gradually ebbs, many economies are bouncing back.
-The World Bank foresees for 2021, the best since 1973.
+The World Bank foresees 5.6% global growth for 2021, the best since 1973.

 India’s economy contracted 7.3% in the fiscal year that ended in March, worsening from a slump that slashed growth to 4% from 8% in the two years before the pandemic hit.
 Economists fear there will be no rebound similar to the ones seen in the U.S. and other major economies.